 Since they had to leave the operating room anyway, Theresa could head back to room 1204.
 She wished Cody good luck, kissed his cheek, and quickly fled the room.
 Theresa, Ryan, and Shirley were all together as they headed back for Jodi.
 They hoped she'd be okay.

-They entered the room, and Jodi was shaking violently.
-They hoped this wouldn't become a daily routine.
-One of these times, it could actually kill her.
-She was in bad shape, and, at the moment, every little thing seemed to be harmful to her.
+They entered the room, and Jodi was jerking and convulsing violently.
+They prayed that this wouldn't become a daily routine.
+One of these times, it could actually claim her life.
+She was in an unstable shape, and, at the moment, every little thing seemed to be harmful to her.
 They stayed by her side as the doctors worked on her.

-One of the doctors pulled Theresa aside.
+One of the doctors gently pulled Theresa aside.
 "She is going to have surgery tomorrow to try to clear the tumor a bit more," the doctor explained.
 "This one seems to be expanding, and it is causing bodily harm.
-We will have to do lots of these surgeries in attempt to clear it.
+We will have to perform plenty of these surgeries in attempt to clear it.
 It's getting really bad."

 A few hours had passed.
 Cody was back in room 1204, and Jodi had calmed down a tad.
-They found out that Cody's throat was being blocked by something they couldn't even identify.
+They found out that Cody's throat was being blocked by something they were incapable of identifying.
 It must have just grown there.
 He hadn't swallowed anything that looked like that.
 They had removed it successfully, and now he was able to breathe properly.
 It was turning into a real-life mystery now.